 Recipe Testers’ Reviews

-Spaeztle is a staple in my husband’s German family.
-Since I'd never made spaetzle before, I was really interested in trying this recipe.
+Spaetzle is a staple in my husband’s German family.
+Since I’d never made it before, I was really interested in trying this recipe.
 I was cooking for 15 people at a family dinner, so I doubled the recipe.
 This recipe doubled easily and worked beautifully.
 My husband’s family loved them, even my mother-in-law.

 The consistency of the batter should be like a really thick pancake batter, too thick to pour off a spoon but thin enough to fall off a spoon.
 Mixing took about 20 minutes, and the cooking took about 40 minutes.
 I chose to use a spaetzle maker I had been given instead of a colander.
 I did try one batch in a small colander but found it to be a little cumbersome.

 The spaetzle must be cooked in smaller batches so as not to crowd the pot, and the pot should be kept at a slow boil.
-This keeps the spaetzle separate, allowing them to be removed from the pot easily when done.
+This keeps them separate, allowing them to be removed from the pot easily when done.
 Doubling this recipe easily made enough for 15 people and there was even a little left over.
-Some of the spaetzle are done almost immediately, floating to the surface within 30 seconds of going into the boiling water, but for the most part, it takes a couple of minutes for the all the spaetzle to rise to the top.
+Some of the spaetzle are done almost immediately, floating to the surface within 30 seconds of going into the boiling water, but for the most part, it takes a couple of minutes for the all the dumplings to rise to the top.
 I placed them on a towel-lined baking sheet to absorb any excess water and tossed them with brown butter, salt, and pepper, as is traditional.

 Because this is so easy to make that you’ll be making this dish on a regular basis, I would recommend investing the $20 or $30 for a spaetzle maker.
 It really does make the process go faster.

 I love spaetzle.
-I'm from a Bavarian family and have had it both at home and in Germany.
-It's definitely a comfort food.
-Sprinkle it with a little cheese, and it's hard to go wrong.
-This spaetzle recipe came together very easily and of course uses kitchen staples.
+I’m from a Bavarian family and have had it both at home and in Germany.
+It’s definitely a comfort food.
+Sprinkle it with a little cheese, and it’s hard to go wrong.
+This recipe came together very easily and of course uses kitchen staples.